shrinerb/shrine/README.md

 end
 ```

-Since here `io` is a cached `Shrine::UploadedFile`, we need to download it to
+Here the `io` is a cached `Shrine::UploadedFile`, so we need to download it to
-a `File`, which is what image_processing recognizes.
+a `File`, since this is what image_processing gem recognizes.

 ### Versions